joesilber/fiberbots/readme.md

 As of 2021-09-21, the resulting data should be automatically saved in the "data" folder.
 See comments below.

-## `camera`
-### `camera/fvchandler.py`
-High-level interface to camera.
-Sends commands to the camera and interprets the resulting image by centroiding.

-As of 2021-09-21 at LBNL, we are only using an SBIG STF-8300M camera.
-However `fvchandler.py` is intended to be flexible for using a different camera.
-In such cases, you would add new commands for the new driver in this module.
-Meanwhile, the pixel interpretation etc would be taken care of generically.

-### `camera/SBIG`
-Low-level drivers for SBIG camera.

-See file `readme` in this directory for instructions on SBIG driver installation and some environmental variables that need to be set.

-As of 2021-09-21, low-level centroiding code is also in this folder (c.f. `sbig_grab_cen.py` etcetera).
-This is not ideal modularization.
-A more flexible architecture would be to make the centroiding more abstracted from the picture-taking.
-It's not essential right now, but would be useful in the future.
-In such a case, we would put the new, generic, centroiding module up one directory, next to `fvchandler.py`.

 ## `data`
 As of 2021-09-21, all test data should be archived to GitHub in this folder.